 If you’ve been following the news recently, you’ve probably seen all the headlines about inflation.
 From groceries to gas, it feels like everything’s getting more expensive these days.
 But is this true when it comes to home internet prices?

 CableTV.com dug into our internet plan database and crunched the numbers to discover the full story.
-Here’s what we found out about internet costs.
+Keep on reading to find out the truth behind internet costs.

 Methodology